dalibor/dalibornasevic.com/_posts/2009-07-29-pomodoro-technique.md

 And then add it to your panel.
 There I set 3 presets (timers), for 25 minutes (Pomodoro work), 5 minutes (Pomodoro break), 30 minutes (break after 4 Pomodoros).

-There is also an Adobe AIR application [Pomodairo](http://code.google.com/p/pomodairo/)which aims to solve the problem with different operating systems, but it's still in alpha phase.
+There is also an Adobe AIR application [Pomodairo](http://code.google.com/p/pomodairo/) which aims to solve the problem with different operating systems, but it's still in alpha phase.

 ### Activity Inventory Sheet